 Choose the Matching Sight Words In this game students identify which two sight words are the same.
 Students can read the words or listen to them read aloud.
 The game gets progressively harder for kids as they do better.

 Spell the Sight Word A more challenging game that has students work to spell sight words they hear read aloud.

 Complete the Sentence Here students identify the correct sight word to fill in the blank or complete the sentence.

 More Sight Word Practice Activities

-If you are looking for additional ideas to give your students more hands-on sight word practice (without a computer), I’m happy to share some of my very own sight word activities for kindergarten, 1st and 2nd grade students!
+If you are looking for additional ideas to give your students more hands-on sight word practice (without a device), I’m happy to share some of my very own sight word activities for kindergarten, 1st and 2nd grade students!

-Each activity offers a hands-on, engaging way for young learners to develop their fine motor skills and hand-eye coordination as they are work to read, write, and spell their sight words.
+Each activity offers a hands-on, engaging way for young learners to develop their fine motor skills and hand-eye coordination as they work to read, write, and spell their sight words.
 Download a fine motor sight word FREEBIE here that can be put to use right away!

 Sight word practice is an integral part of reading instruction for our young learners.
 I hope that the resources I’ve shared today will help you keep this important practice fresh and engaging in your classroom!

 Be on the lookout for the final post in this series where I’ll share my favorite Sight Word Videos that will have your students singing, dancing and learning their sight words all at once!

 Until then, I’d love to hear about any other online games your students love to use in the classroom!
 Feel free to leave a comment and share your favorites below!